AnyChart/docs.anychart.com/Basic_Charts_Types/General_Settings.md

 ## Tooltips

 A tooltip is a text box displayed when a point on a chart is hovered (in all charts tooltips are enabled by default, but it is possible to turn them off).
 There is a number of visual and other settings available: for example, you can edit the text by using font settings and [text formatters](../Common_Settings/Text_Formatters), change the style of background, adjust the position of a tooltip, and so on.
-Also note that tooltips can be configured either on the whole chart or on each sereis of a multi-series chart separately.
+Also note that tooltips can be configured either on the whole chart or on each series of a multi-series chart separately.

 To learn more, see the [Tooltip](../Common_Settings/Tooltip) article.